-- 1. Approves twelve (12) new membership applications (as per Annex 5) that fulfil the requirements of the IUCN Statutes and Regulations and have received no objections from IUCN's membership; - 2.
+- 1. Approves twelve (12) new membership applications (as per Annex 5) that fulfil the requirements of the IUCN Statutes and Regulations and have received no objections from IUCN's membership: - 2.
 Recommends the Secretariat to encourage the New Millennium Women Empowerment Organization, Ethiopia to update their website in order to allow the public at large to learn about the full range of their activities in nature conservation.

-5.3 Applications for change of membership category and notifications about Member States and name changes of IUCN Members
+5.3 Applications for change of membership category or notification of name change